Amit-Yadav316/FastAPI-Audio-Fingerprinting-Redis-Stream-Celery/README.md

 -> Understand how to manage **background jobs**, **concurrency**, and **performance optimizations**.

 ---->
-## Important Note---> this is for learning where sometime i have used things which are not as much effected as other things like redis stream for one websocket end point but for other simple async result using state but you can use redis stream for every socket but for learning of both i have used both
+## Important Note---> this is for learning where sometime I have used things which are not as much effected as other things like redis stream for one websocket end point but for other simple async result using state but you can use redis stream for every socket but for learning of both i have used both.

 --->